karimz1/imgcompress/ReadMe.md

 ------

-## ❤️ Supporting the Project ❤️
+## ❤️ If You Find This Useful ❤️

-If you find this project useful, please consider supporting its development.
-Donations are appreciated and help maintain and improve this tool.
+I am thrilled to offer this tool for free, and I truly value open source.
+If imgcompress saves you time or simplifies your workflow, you are welcome to support the project with a small donation.
+It is totally optional, and I appreciate your interest regardless.

 **PayPal:** [mails.karimzouine@gmail.com](mailto:mails.karimzouine@gmail.com)

+Thank you for taking the time to learn about imgcompress.
+I hope it makes your image conversion tasks easier and more secure.
+Give it a try, and feel free to share your experience or contribute your ideas to help improve it for everyone. ❤️

 ------

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](https://raw.githubusercontent.com/karimz1/imgcompress/refs/heads/main/LICENSE) file for details.